DEFRA/cdp-python-backend-template/README.md

 docker compose watch
 ```

+### Formatting and Linting

+The app's code can be auto-formatted using [Black](https://github.com/psf/black).
+In the project folder simply run `black app/`.

+The code can be checked for common issues using [pyflakes](https://pypi.org/project/pyflakes/).
+In the project folder simply run `pyflakes app/`.

 ### Testing

 Ensure the python virtual environment is configured and libraries are installed using `requirements-dev.txt`, [as above](#python)